Porsche 924: Carrera GTR

 The ultimate development of the 924 in its race trim was the 924 Carrera GTR race car, which produced 375 hp from a highly modified version of the 2.0 L I4 used in all 924s, and weighed in at 930 kg.
 This allowed for a 0–60 mph (97 km/h) time of 4.7 seconds and a top speed of 180 mph.
 In 1980, Porsche entered three 924 GTRs at the 24 hours of Le Mans, which went on to finish 6th, 12th and 13th overall.
 Also building a 924GTR rally race car, and two other GTRs (Miller and BF Goodrich).
-17 (some sources say 19) Carrera GTRs were built in total.
+17 fully assembled 924 GTRs were built, with chassis numbers 18 and 19 as spares for the private racing teams.
+A limited number of special series parts were produced to support the teams.

 Lastly, in 1981, Porsche entered one of two specially built 924 Carrera GTPs (the "944GTP Le Mans") in which Porsche Motorsports introduced a new prototype highly modified 2.5 liter I4 engine.
 This engine sported four valves per cylinder, dual over head camshafts, twin balance shafts and a single turbocharger K28 to produce 420 hp.
 This last variant managed a seventh place overall finish and spent the least time out of any other car in the pits.
 This new 2.5 liter configuration engine is the predecessor of the 944 platforms and the later 1987–88 944S 16V M44/40 power-plant.

 Production of the 924 Turbo ceased in 1982 except for the Italian market which lasted until 1984.
 This was due to the restrictions on engines larger than two liters, putting the forthcoming 2.5 liter 944 into a much higher tax category.

 924S

 In 1984, VW decided to stop manufacturing the engine blocks used in the 2.0 L 924, leaving Porsche with a predicament.
 The 924 was considerably cheaper than its 944 stablemate, and dropping the model left Porsche without an affordable entry-level option.
-The decision was made to equip the narrower bodied 924 with a slightly detuned version of the 944's 163 bhp 2.5 litre straight four, upgrading the suspension and adding 5 lug wheels and 944 style brakes, but retaining the 924's early interior.
+The decision was made to equip the narrower bodied 924 with a slightly detuned version of the 944's 163 bhp 2.5 litre straight four, upgrading the suspension and adding five-lug wheels and 944 style brakes, but retaining the 924's early interior.
 The result was 1986's 148 bhp 924S.
 Porsche also decided to re-introduce the 924 to the American market with an initial price tag of under $20,000.